Universite-Gustave-Eiffel/NoiseModelling/Docs/Input_receivers.rst

 	* Description: receiver's unique identifier.
 	* Type: Integer - Primary Key
 * ``THE_GEOM``
 	* Description: 3D receiver's geometry.
-Z coordinate correspond to the receiver's altitude
+Z coordinate correspond to the receiver's height (relative to ground altitude)
 	* Type: Geometry (``POINT`` or ``MULTIPOINT``)

 If you are working with receivers based on buildings (*e.g* 50 cm around the building's facades - see ``Building_grid`` script), your ``RECEIVERS`` table will need this additional column: